OvidijusParsiunas/deep-chat/README.md

 The service will need to be able to handle request and response formats used in Deep Chat.
 Please read the [Connect](Connect) section in documentation and check out full [project examples](HERE).

-If you want to connect without changing the target service, use the `requestInterceptor` and `responseInterceptor` properties to augment the incoming and outgoing request bodies.
+Alternatively, if you want to connect without changing the target service, use the `requestInterceptor` and `responseInterceptor` properties to augment the incoming and outgoing request details.

 ### :electric_plug: Direct connection